Overview

 Teaching will normally be delivered through formal lectures, informal seminars, tutorials, workshops, discussions and e-learning packages.
 Assessment will usually be carried out through a combination of individual and group work, presentations, reports, projects and exams.

-First semester modules provide you with fundamental abilities in the use of statistics so that you can gain insights and practice of using business intelligence systems and analytics programming to exploit multidimensional data sets.
+First semester modules introduces business intelligence, analytics and data infrastructure as well as big data applications so that you can gain insights and practice of using business intelligence systems and analytics programming to exploit multidimensional data sets.

-In the second semester you are exposed to a variety of business intelligence systems, including those that use big data and data mining techniques.
+In the second semester you are exposed to a variety of data mining techniques and methods available and interpreting the statistical results in relevant problem domains.
 A further module prepares students to undertake an individual research project.
 This project module allows you to undertake extensive research into an aspect of big data, and/or provides an opportunity to develop and demonstrate your analytical and processing abilities in response to a given practical problem.

 Contact and learning hours

-You will normally attend 3 hours of timetabled taught sessions each week for each module undertaken during term time, for full time study this would be 12 hours per week during term time.
-You are expected to undertake around 24 further hours of independent study and assignments as required per week.
+Students will normally attend around 12 hours of timetabled taught sessions each week, and can expect to undertake around 24 further hours of self-directed independent study and research to support your assignments and dissertation per week.

 Meet your programme leader